The Team

 FUNCHESS 233

-Laura Bell joined the WRC Team in 2018.
+Laura Bell Cooley joined the WRC Team in 2018.
 She holds a B.A. from the University of Virginia in Cultural Anthropology with a minor in Urban and Environmental Planning and M.S. from Cornell University’s Department of Design and Environmental Analysis.

 Sara Bolds staff headshot